RodrigoAlmeida99/crawlers_scheduler/README.md

 ## ⚙️ How It Works

-1. A shared Excel file (hosted on SharePoint or synced via OneDrive) contains all scheduling instructions.
+## 🔄 Project Overview

+This project automates the scheduling and execution of data flows using Python and FME Desktop, now integrated with a PostgreSQL database and local cache for improved reliability and performance.

+### 📌 Key Components

+1. **PostgreSQL Database**
+   All scheduling instructions are stored in a PostgreSQL table, replacing the previous Excel-based approach.

+2. **Python Script (Scheduled Execution)**
-2. A Python script runs in the background (as a Windows Service or Task Scheduler job) on a Windows Server where FME Desktop is installed.
+   A Python script runs periodically in the background (via Task Scheduler or Windows Service) on a Windows Server where FME Desktop is installed.
+It performs the following tasks:
-3. The script:
-   - Reads the Excel file periodically
+   - Loads scheduling data from a `.pkl` cache file.
+   - The cache is refreshed from the PostgreSQL database using SQLAlchemy when necessary.
-   - Checks whether a flow is due for execution
+   - Checks if a flow is due for execution based on schedule time and frequency.
-   - Executes the associated `.bat` file if conditions are met
+   - Executes the corresponding `.bat` file linked to the flow.
-   - Updates the "Last Execution" field in the spreadsheet to prevent duplicate runs
+   - Updates the `last_execution` timestamp in the database to prevent duplicate runs.

+3. **Local Cache (`.pkl`)**
+   A serialized cache file (`scheduler_cache.pkl`) is used to minimize repeated database queries and optimize runtime performance.
+The cache is updated via the `refresh_cache()` function when needed.

 ---

-## 📁 Excel File Structure
+## 📁 Table  Structure

-The Excel file should contain the following columns:
+The Table should contain the following columns:

 | Column Name             | Description                                                                 |
 |-------------------------|-----------------------------------------------------------------------------|